 Because Orlando welcomes visitors from all over the world, its food scene is one of the most varied in the entire country!
-While you can find just about any cuisine and all is very reasonably prices, here are my top picks:
+While you can find just about any cuisine and all are very reasonably priced, here are my top picks:

 - Winter Park Avenue is the crème de la crème of Orlando’s food scene.
 Try ‘The Ravenous Pig’ doesn’t have the classiest name but this high-end gastropub offers some excellent menu options!
-Their unique meals ranging from clever seafood dishes like the Mahi-Mahi Sandwich or their delicious dry rubbed wings!
+Their unique meals range from clever seafood dishes like the Mahi-Mahi Sandwich or their delicious dry-rubbed wings!

 Black Rooster is the taco the town!

 - Black Rooster Taqueria – based in the trendy and artsy Mills 50 district is a tasty place to visit.
-Enjoy some amazing home cooked craft tacos by a husband and wife team.
-The couple are all about the ‘farm to taco’ experience and use only the freshest ingredients.
+Enjoy some amazing home-cooked craft tacos by a husband and wife team.
+The couple is all about the ‘farm to taco’ experience and uses only the freshest ingredients.
 The fresh shrimp ceviche is my favourite!